younghkb/project-notebook/Entry 3 -- April 17.md

 incorporate the feedback into your work?
 Will you change something about the design, implementation, or evaluation as a result?

+In the last critique, Amit focused on the types of things that would be useful to be able to do as a user.
+He focused on two of the key design things that I've been thinking through, which is precedence and the definition of neutrality.
+I agree that these are pretty important issues to work through.
+However, I didn't address them as much this week because I wanted to get more into the coding details and focus less on the design aspect.
+For next week's work, I'll make this more of a priority again.

 ## Description

 **TODO:** Fill in this part with information about your work this week: